 Inflation and interest rates

 The inflation rate over the four quarters ending in the third quarter of 2026 is expected to be 2.4 percent (Table 2).
 For the year 2025, it is projected to be 3.0 percent, and for 2026, it is expected to be 2.2 percent (Table 1).
-The CPI readings published since the July forecast and the revision to the forecast change in the CPI in the coming months contribute to a slight increase in the inflation path in the coming quarters.
+The CPI readings published since the July forecast contribute to a slight increase in the inflation path in the coming quarters.
 In contrast, the shekel has appreciated moderately, oil prices have remained stable, and the IMF’s forecast for inflation in the advanced economies has not changed.
 The continuation of the war is delaying the dissipation of the supply constraints, and is therefore reflected in the upward revision of the inflation forecast.
 Once the war ends and the volume of reserve mobilizations declines, which are expected under this scenario in the first quarter of 2026, the supply constraints in the labor market are expected to ease, together with a reduction in public consumption.
 These developments are expected to lead to a moderation of inflation.

 The Bank of Israel interest rate is expected to average 3.75 percent in the third quarter of 2026 (Table 2).
 This forecast reflects a gradual reduction in the interest rate from its current level in accordance with the convergence of inflation to the midpoint of the target range according to the baseline scenario in the forecast.